 And she, in turn, with love, will always be their daughter!

 Like paintings, words have the power to connect.
-I share my insights and poems here with you in the hope that they benefit others.
+I share my poems here with you in the hope that they benefit others.